The streetlight effect got its name from the following anecdote:

 Ultimately, the streetlight effect is a pervasive notion that comes in many shapes and forms, from a gruesome yet superficial injury to a sophisticated financial model.
 In every case, the same error is made: We mistake the illuminated part of the map for the entire territory.

-The real challenge isn't just to look harder at what's in front of us until we work up a headache; it's to have the audacity to ask hard questions, challenge the status quo, and look in the dark.
+The real challenge isn't just to look harder at what's in front of us until we work up a headache; it's to ask hard questions, challenge the status quo, and look in the dark.

 >"The first rule of fishing is fish where the fish are."